 What are our plans?

-We will start at 16:30 with a guided tour through the halls of the Gasometer, where we will learn interesting facts about the Earth's climate history and climate protection measures.
+We will meet at the entrace at 4:00 pm and start at 4:30 pm with a guided tour through the halls of the Gasometer, where we will learn interesting facts about the Earth's climate history and climate protection measures.
 Please note that the guided tour is held in German.
+We will reserve time so that you can explore the exhibition on your own as well.
 Afterwards, we will round off the evening from 18:15 at the Teatro restaurant on the Centro Promenade (food on a self-pay basis).
 A good opportunity to make or deepen contacts, to exchange ideas about the exhibition and ideas for the next meeting and activities in the Ruhr area!

 How can you participate?

-Our places are limited - we therefore ask you to register early, by March 20 at the latest, using the registration function below.
+Our places are limited - we therefore ask you to register early, by March 24 at the latest, using the registration function above.

-For the general participation in the event, the respective valid corona protection regulation and the "2G-regulation" (vaccinated, recovered) apply, corresponding valid proofs have to be presented on site.
-We additionally recommend to get tested.
+For the general participation in the event, the respective valid corona protection regulation and the "3G-criteria" (vaccinated, recovered, tested) apply.
+Please present corresponding valid proofs & personal ID on site and wear mouth/nose protection during where required.
 Please note: We reserve the right to change or cancel the meeting if even stricter exit restrictions or corona regulations are issued.

 We are looking forward to the exchange with you!
 If you have any questions, please contact us at firstname.lastname@example.org.